-The Department of Population Health at Sam Houston State University (SHSU) offers a bilingual health care studies degree that prepares you to be a culturally competent bilingual patient navigator in various health care settings.
+The Department of Population Health at Sam Houston State University (SHSU) offers a bilingual healthcare studies degree that prepares you to be a culturally competent bilingual patient navigator in various healthcare settings.
 A patient navigator is a health services career path in the U.S. or in other nations.
-A bilingual health care studies professional addresses the diverse cultural issues, religious practices, and specific conventions that can create a barrier to patient accessibility and availability to health care.
+A bilingual health care studies professional addresses the diverse cultural issues, religious practices, and specific conventions that can create a barrier to patient accessibility and availability of health care.
 You will learn to be a culturally and linguistically capable health interpreter and translator that knows appropriate behaviors, posturing skills, and verbal and non-verbal communication techniques.
 Our degree offers language options for Spanish, Arabic, French, or German.

 The health education component of the degree includes the content areas of community health; epidemiology; principles of US health systems; public health; medical terminology; nutrition and dietetics; grief, loss, and death counseling; and the study of communicable and non-communicable diseases.
 The language options available through the degree include Spanish, Arabic, French, and German.
 These linguistic focus areas represent the changing cultural demographics of the major Texas health markets.
 Students have the option to select electives in the academic support areas of sociology, family and consumer sciences, counseling education, and philosophy.

 Bilingual health care studies majors have the option to participate in a 200-hour professional internship in health services organizations.